aspose-total/Aspose.Total-Products/total/en/java/conversion/potm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to SXC via Java or Online App" h2="On Premise Java API to export POTM to SXC without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert and render a wide variety of file formats.
+It provides a comprehensive set of APIs to work with Microsoft Office and other popular file formats.
+With Aspose.Total for Java, you can easily convert POTM file to SXC.
+The conversion process involves two steps.

+In the first step, you can use Aspose.Slides for Java to export POTM to HTML.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate and convert presentations in various file formats.
+It provides a wide range of features to work with presentations, such as creating, editing, converting and rendering presentations.
+With Aspose.Slides for Java, you can easily export POTM to HTML.

+In the second step, you can use Aspose.Cells for Java to convert HTML to SXC.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate and convert spreadsheets in various file formats.
+It provides a wide range of features to work with spreadsheets, such as creating, editing, converting and rendering spreadsheets.
+With Aspose.Cells for Java, you can easily convert HTML to SXC.

-You can convert POTM file to SXC via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export POTM to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to SXC.
+Therefore, with Aspose.Total for Java, you can easily convert POTM file to SXC in two steps.
+First, you can export POTM to HTML by using Aspose.Slides for Java.
+Secondly, you can convert HTML to SXC by using Aspose.Cells for Java.
+Aspose.Total for Java provides a comprehensive set of APIs to work with Microsoft Office and other popular file formats, making it easy to convert POTM file to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}